-BNZ Management (management) reviews this SIPO at least every year.
+We review this SIPO at least every year.

-It may also carry out an ad-hoc review due to:
+We may also carry out an ad-hoc review due to:

-- · offering a new fund - a change to a fund's target investment mix and/or allowable investment objectives - a change to a Fund's investment strategy and objective - a change to the underlying investment funds and/or investment managers - material changes in market conditions - a change in law or regulation - any other reason where it considers it necessary and appropriate.
+- · offering a new fund - a change to a Fund's target investment mix and/or allowable investment objectives - a change to a Fund's investment strategy and objective - a change to the underlying investment funds and/or investment managers - · material changes in market conditions - a change in law or regulation - any other reason where it considers it necessary and appropriate.

-When management reviews the SIPO, it considers our investment philosophy and the Funds' investment strategies and objectives.
-Any changes are approved in accordance with our processes.
-This may include approval by internal committees.
+When we review the SIPO, we consider our investment philosophy and the Funds' investment strategies and objectives.
+Any changes are approved in accordance with our internal processes.
 We may also consult with the Supervisor prior to approving any changes to the SIPO and provide written notice of the changes to the Supervisor before the changes take place.
 Any material changes to the SIPO will be outlined in the BNZ KiwiSaver annual report.

 The current version of this SIPO is available on the Scheme's Disclose Register.
-Find this at companiesoffice.govt.nz/disclose
+Find this at www.companiesoffice.govt.nz/disclose